A causal framework for distribution generalization

 We further investigate the empirical worst-case risk across several different models of the form \eqref{eq:sim_model}.
 That is, for a fixed set of parameters $(\alpha_A, \alpha_H, \alpha_\ep)$, we construct several models $M_1, \dots, M_N$ of the form \eqref{eq:sim_model} by randomly sampling causal functions $f_1, \dots, f_N$ (see Appendix~\ref{sec:additional_experiments} for further details on the sampling procedure).
 For every $x \in [0,2]$, let $\II_x$ denote the set of hard interventions which set $X$ to some fixed value in $[-x,x]$.
 We then characterize the performance of each method using the average (across different models) worst-case risk (across the interventions in $\II_x$), i.e., for each estimator $\hat{f}$, we consider

 where $\xi_Y := 0.3 H + 0.2 \epsilon_Y$ is the noise term for $Y$ (which is fixed across all experiments).
 In practice, we evaluate the functions $\hat{f}$, $f_1, \dots, f_N$ on a fine grid on $[-x,x]$ to approximate the above supremum.
-Figure~\ref{fig:overlay_estimates_and_varying_confounding2} plots the average worst-case risk versus intervention strength for different parameter settings.
+Figure~\ref{fig:overlay_estimates_and_varying_confounding2} plots the average worst-case risk versus intervention strength for varying degree of confounding ($\alpha_H$).

 The optimal worst-case risk $\E[\xi_Y^2]$ is indicated by a green dashed line.
 The results show that the linear extrapolation property of the NILE estimator is beneficial in particular for strong interventions.
 In the case of no confounding ($\alpha_H = 0$), the minimax solution coincides with the regression of $Y$ on $X$, hence even the OLS estimator yields good predictive performance.